minecraftforum/rules-archive/rules/global/rules.markdown

     Do not insult or flame other members of the forum.
 Similarly, do not post with the intention of provoking a reaction from fellow members.
 This includes encouraging flame wars.
 Instigation is not tolerated.

+* __Grammar Harrass__

+    Please do not correct or insult other members grammar/spelling.
+Grammar harrassment does not add to the discussion, and is not tolerated.

 * __Use Referral/Affiliate Links__